 Take everything into consideration and then take a call on the number of rooms that you should have in a house that you are going to buy today.
 But, just think about the future as we don’t buy a new house often, it’s a one-time investment and a big one for many of us.

 The same logic applies when choosing the number of washrooms.
 Ideally, your house must have at least two washrooms – one attached to the master bedroom and the other can be the common one.
 And if you can afford it, then it’s always better to go for the same number of washrooms as the bedrooms.
 So if you have three bedrooms, having three washrooms is always better.

 Kitchen size and layout

 This is one most important aspect that you should look for.
 The kitchen should be a little bigger and the layout has to be the right.
-And if you trust in Vastu Shashtra, then you must follow the Vastu for kitchen, washrooms, bedrooms and temple room.
-Generally speaking, an L shaped kitchen is always good, it takes a little less space and usually it’s much more functional.
+And if you trust in Vastu Shashtra, then you must follow the Vastu for the kitchen, washrooms, bedrooms and temple room.
+Generally speaking, an L-shaped kitchen is always good, it takes a little less space and usually it’s much more functional.